hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * I have great faith in the work of the team.
 The difficulties they had mean nothing, they are humans and It is part of our path.
 Everything has just been postponed a little but we are still navigating, slowly but we keep moving!
 I see a great future for all of us!

 [14:25:47](#jFvhH3ELJ1sCVJ6Wrot2bcLybspC06fx0kZZrFhBMZk) <pekr (Petr Krenzelok) (@pekr:matrix.org)>:
-Now I wonder, what does "new powerful layer to our Red tower of languages" stands for Ì†ΩÌπÇ
+Now I wonder, what does "new powerful layer to our Red tower of languages" stands for üôÇ

 [15:00:44](#ehSjfRAqV3C7E7sflJO5stqQl9qmhNvWydmE691Z6i8) <meijeru (Rudolf Meijer)>:
 BTW, should the TUI version not be mentioned in the README on github?

 [16:01:55](#n5Kn8U1j-V7_P6c3hrEZ2sY8xAsrfHcnUQy5L-bZRKw) <GiuseppeChillemi (GiuseppeChillemi)>:
-> <@pekr:matrix.org> Now I wonder, what does "new powerful layer to our Red tower of languages" stands for Ì†ΩÌπÇ
+> <@pekr:matrix.org> Now I wonder, what does "new powerful layer to our Red tower of languages" stands for üôÇ

 I have the sane curiosity...
 We are excited looking forward for the announcement